viridia/klendathu/README.md

 * Styled-components
 * Jest

-# About the name:
+## About the name

 "Klendathu" is the name of the Bug homeworld from _Starship Troopers_.
-You'll find several references to characters from both the book and the movie embedded in the unit test source code.
+You'll find numerous references to characters from both the book and the movie embedded in the unit test source code.